Calibrating Generative Models to Distributional Constraints: Additional Experimental Details

 Our motivation for choosing this problem was twofold.
 First, the quality of images generated by the base TarFlow model is high, such that a pre-trained classifier could attain high accuracy without fine-tuning.
 Second, we observe that the wildlife images generated by the base TarFlow model contained predominantly lions and leopards (\Cref{app:fig:tarflow-samples}), and rarely contained foxes or wolves.
 From $5 \times 10^3$ samples annotated by GPT o5-mini, we computed animal proportions $\{ 0.3590, 0.1260, 0.0404, 0.0256, 0.2704, 0.1752\}$.

 For image classification, we queried GPT o5-mini to classify each image according to the following prompt: {

 } Although we require the model to state its confidence when labeling the images, we do not use these confidence scores for fine-tuning.
 The calibration function $\mbh(\mbx) \in \bbR^5$ is a one-hot encoding of the first five classes.
-Since nearly all of the samples from the base TarFlow model are labeled as one of the six animals, we observe that choosing a six-dimensional constraint (i.e.~adding \texttt{cheetah}) results in a poorly conditioned dual problem \eqref{eq:dual-opt}, since then the components of $\mbh$ are nearly linearly dependent.
+Since nearly all of the samples from the base TarFlow model are labeled as one of the six animals, we observe that choosing a six-dimensional constraint (i.e., adding \texttt{cheetah}) results in a poorly conditioned dual problem \eqref{eq:dual-opt}, since then the components of $\mbh$ are nearly linearly dependent.
 Our target is the uniform distribution over animals $\mbh^\ast = [.167, .167, .167, .167, .167]$.

-We perform calibration with regularization parameter $\lambda = 10^{-4}$, and sample size $N = 5 \times 10^{3}$.
-We assess the success of calibration using two metrics: the total variation (TV) distance of the distribution over animal proportions (using $5 \times 10^{3}$ annotated images) to the uniform distribution and the FID, computed using only the samples belonging to the wildlife class in the AFHQ training dataset.
+We perform calibration for $\lambda \in \{ 10^{-2}, 10^{-3}, 10^{-4}, 10^{-5} \}$, and sample size $N = 5 \times 10^{3}$.
+We report results as the mean over three replicates, with two standard errors.
+We assess the success of calibration using two metrics: the total variation (TV) distance of the distribution over animal proportions (using $5 \times 10^{3}$ annotated images) to the uniform distribution; and the FID, computed using only the samples belonging to the wildlife class in the AFHQ training dataset.
 We use $5 \times 10^4$ samples from the generative model to compute FID.
 It is important to note that the FID is an imperfect metric for assessing the quality of generated images since it will be lower for models whose animal class makeup is similar to that of the training distribution.
 To account for this, we evaluate CGM-relax on the maximum entropy reweighting of the training dataset to the uniform distribution over animal classes.
 In other words, we up or down weighted images belonging to a particular animal class in order to sample the six animals belonging to wildlife class with equal probability.